Brendan Donovan Player Props: Cardinals vs. White Sox

 Brendan Donovan At The Plate

-- In 21.8% of his games this season, Donovan has had at least one RBI.
-He's picked up more than one in 9.0% and driven in three or more of his team's runs in two contests.
+- In 18 games this year (22.8%), Donovan has picked up an RBI, and in seven of those games (8.9%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.